cocos/cocos-docs/en/editor/publish/build-options.md

 url = assetManager.utils.getUrlWithUuid(uuid);
 ```

-> **Note**: After MD5 Cache is enabled on the native platform, if assets cannot be loaded, it is usually caused by some third-party assets used in C++ not being loaded through the `assetManager`.
+> **Note**: after MD5 Cache is enabled on the native platform, if assets cannot be loaded, it is usually caused by some third-party assets used in C++ not being loaded through the `assetManager`.
 It can also be solved by converting the URL with the following code:
 >
 > ```cpp
 > auto cx = ScriptingCore::getInstance()->getGlobalContext();